 User-Generated Content and Social Proof

 You can create the most compelling content and not get a single sale.
-Consumers today are highly sophisticated and very good at sniffing out marketing and in all its guises.
+Consumers today are highly sophisticated and very good at sniffing out marketing in all its guises.
 To bring home the message, you need to provide social proof.

 This is where your testimonials and other user-generated content come into their own.
 Encourage your customers to share their experiences on social media, community forums, and third-party review platforms.